Race Services - Far West Masters

 Far West membership dues status is updated frequently (often weekly during the early part of the season).
 USSA license status is updated for this report from monthly USSA reports.

-For the most current information, use the Member Lookup feature on the USSA Alpine web site:
+For the most current information on USSA masters license status, use the Member Lookup feature on the USSA Alpine web site:

 Far West Race Codes Report